z0rr0/lruss/README.md

 # LRUSS

-LRUSS is a Redis base URL Shortening Service.
+LRUSS is a Redis based URL Shortening Service.